Partial Documentation

 The serve command launches mkdocs serve with options to specify:

---local-docs my-docs-package will inject files from /docs path keep configured directory.
+--local-docs my-docs-package=./my-package/docswill keep configured directory.--local-docs my-docs-packagewill inject files from/docspath keep configured directory. -

-• Inject path which does not have plugin configuration in site resources If plugin referenced by --local-docs is not configures, configuration with provided path (fallback to /docs) and directory (fallback to root of the site) will be created
+--local-docsis not configures, configuration with provided path (fallback to/docs) and directory (fallback to root of the site) will be created -

 These overrides are particularly useful for documentation editing.
 When the site package is installed with all its associated docs packages, one of the docs packages can be pointed to a local directory, such as a Git repository, allowing real-time editing.
 As documentation changes are made, the results are immediately available at https://127.0.0.1:8000 in the full site context.
 Similarly, with the --site-root option, the site configuration can be adjusted locally to observe its effects on the site in real time with all docs packages installed.